cpske/programming1/Tools.md

 2. Integrated Development Env (IDE) for writing code.
 Please try BlueJ, but you can use whatever IDE you prefer.
     * [BlueJ](https://www.bluej.org) - great for learning.
 You can interactively run code without compiling, view objects, and visualize project structure.
     * [Eclipse](https://eclipse.org/downloads) - powerful, but complex.
-    * [Netbeans](https://netbeans.org/downloads) - easier than Eclipse.
+    * [Netbeans](https://netbeans.org/downloads) - similar to Eclipse but easier to get started.
 Install the "Java SE" version.
     * IntelliJ by JetBrains.
 Many say its most powerful Java IDE.
 Somewhat hard to master, I think.
 3. [JDK Documentation](http://www.oracle.com/technetwork/java/javase/documentation/jdk8-doc-downloads-2133158.html).
 Please install on your computer and **bookmark** the API docs in your browser (demo in class).
     * You can view the [JDK Documentation online](http://docs.oracle.com/javase/8/docs/) at http://docs.oracle.com/javase/8/docs/, but its much faster to install on your computer and bookmark it.